 Different meat slicers may have different functions or features, so when wanting to know how to use a meat slicer properly you should read through the manual.

-Tip 7: How to Clean a Meat Slicer
+How to Clean the Meat Slicer after Using

 The manual will explain how to clean the slicer and since different slicers are built differently I can’t give you specific how -tos, but here are some tips you need to know.